 Smartphone Apps (e.g., Samsung SmartThings)

 In our increasingly connected world, your smartphone can also double as a universal remote control for Samsung TV.
-The Samsung SmartThings app, available for both iOS and Android, provides comprehensive control over your Samsung Smart TV.
+The Samsung SmartThings app, available for both iOS and and Android, provides comprehensive control over your Samsung Smart TV.
 It offers a virtual remote with full functionality, including navigation, volume, channel, and even voice commands.
 The convenience is unmatched – your remote is always with you.
 However, there’s a crucial caveat: for initial setup, especially if you’ve lost your original remote, you might need a working remote or an external keyboard to grant permission for the app to connect to your TV.

 How to Choose the Right Universal Remote Control for Your Samsung TV